-Our annual Webinar Series offers sessions available exclusively to ACS members at no charge.
+Our ongoing ACS Webinar Series offers educational sessions available exclusively to ACS members at no charge.
 The online format of the webinars makes it easy and convenient to “attend” from the comfort of your home or office.

 With ever-increasing consciousness about supporting locally produced specialty food, agritourism opportunities for the modern cheesemaker are about as ripe as a round of soft-ripened cheese two months past its sell-by date.
 Agritourism programs come in all shapes and sizes and are an excellent opportunity to generate new revenue streams, drive high-margin direct retail cheese sales, and build long-term relationships with customers.
 Join presenters John Scaggs, of Haystack Mountain Goat Dairy, and Laura Grey, Director of the State of Colorado’s Cultural Heritage and Agritourism Program, as they explore a variety of different programs to learn how agritourism can be incorporated into your business.

 Each year, the ACS Judging & Competition undergoes several changes and improvements.
-On Wednesday, April 3, the Judging & Competition committee hosted a webinar to help prepare ACS members for the 2013 Call for Entries which opened on Monday, April 8th.
-The webinar guides you through the online entry database; changes you can expect to see in the 2013 Category List; and how to package and properly ship your cheese.
-It also offers some insight into the cheese receiving that will take place in Madison, WI.
+On Wednesday, April 3, the Judging & Competition committee hosted a webinar to help prepare ACS members for the 2013 Call for Entries.
+The webinar guided members through the online entry database; changes in the 2013 Category List; and how to package and properly ship cheese to Madison.
+It also offered some insight into the cheese receiving process in Madison, WI.

-The Draft Joint FDA / Health Canada Quantitative Assessment of the Risk of Listeriosis from Soft-Ripened Cheese Consumption in the United States and Canada was published in February 2012 and opened for public comment.
+The Draft Joint FDA / Health Canada Quantitative Assessment of the Risk of Listeriosis from Soft-Ripened Cheese Consumption in the United States and Canada was published and opened for public comment in February 2013.
 Hear directly from Dr. Sherri Dennis, Acting Director for the Center For Food Safety and Applied Nutrition’s Division of Risk Assessment, in the Office of Analytics and Outreach, at FDA, about the research and work that went into creating this draft risk assessment.
 A question and answer session with Dr. Dennis follows her presentation.
 This ACS member exclusive is a unique opportunity to hear directly from FDA.

 The word “recall” often evokes powerful emotions–most notably anxiety and fear.
 Join three industry experts as they discuss steps that can help you avoid a recall, as well as develop a simple and effective recall program that will prepare your company for what is an avoidable and survivable event.
 Allen Sayler, who grew up on a small dairy farm and at one time worked as a state and FDA food safety regulator, will share his 30 years of expertise on the basic food safety programs that can help every cheesemaker prevent recalls, as well as the key parts of an effective company recall program.
 Kenny Mattingly from Kenny’s Farmhouse Cheese will offer insight into his experiences working with state and FDA recall enforcement staff, and share his lessons learned.
 And finally, when you find yourself in a recall situation, what do you say, to whom do you say it, and what method of communication should you use to tell your customers and the world your side of the “story?”
 Crisis communication expert Polly Ligon O’Grady, also a former dairy farm kid, will walk you through tips and best practices for effective communication via traditional and social media channels.